tbela99/css-parser/files/validation.md

 ## Validation

 Validation is performed using [mdn-data](https://github.com/mdn/data).
-The validation level can be configured using the [validation](../docs/interfaces/node.ParserOptions.html#validation) option.
+The validation level is configured using the [validation](../docs/interfaces/node.ParserOptions.html#validation) option.
 Possible values are _boolean_ or [ValidationLevel](../docs/enums/node.ValidationLevel.html):

 - _true_ or [ValidationLevel.All](../docs/media/node.ValidationLevel.html#all): validates all nodes